manuelleduc/object-algebra-getting-started/README.md

 }
 ```

-2. Integration of the `EvaluateOperation` on an implementation of the abstract algebra
+Integration of the `EvaluateOperation` on an implementation of the abstract algebra.
+Each element of the mete-model must return an implementation of the concrete semantic of the object algebra, modelized by an interface.

+In order to step into the semantic of a related part of the model, the `$` method is used.

+For instance l.24 the `sum` semantic delegates the evaluation of the `left` and `right` sub-part of the expression the each of them respectively and then proceed to the sum of both results.

 ```java
 package expression.evaluate;